GlobalFishingWatch/ocean_centered_projections/README.md

 A collection of Ocean centered projections we are experimenting with.

-# TODO: add distortion plots for all three projections

 ## Data

 You can download some sample data from Global Fishing Watch following the